-I’ve already mentioned the Second World War a few times on this blog and it’s hardly surprising; the Estate was built as a by-product of the First World War and before the freshly-planted trees and gardens had even had a chance to mature, the clouds of war were bubbling up once again, and It wouldn’t be too long before their shadows began to fall across the estate once more.
+I’ve already mentioned the Second World War a few times on this blog and it’s hardly surprising; the estate was built partly as a by-product of the First World War and before the freshly-planted trees and gardens had a chance to mature, the clouds of war were bubbling up once again, and It wouldn’t be too long before their shadows began to fall across the lands and its new estate once more.

 I’ll start with a story I came about whilst decorating my hallway a few years back.
 Back in the day when I used to use Facebook to post pointless personal insights into my daily life I had posted a picture of my wife decorating the stairwell of our newly-acquired, but gaudily-coloured Mile Cross Home.
 An old school friend of mine had spotted the photo and commented, saying that the picture of my stairs had given her the shivers.
 Intrigued, I pushed her for a little more detail.
 I know the colour we’d inherited was nasty (orange walls and an orange ceiling!), but that’s why we were painting it.
-It turns out that she’d grown up in an identical house to mine, just around the corner from where I now live and that the picture of my stairs had reminded her of the stairs in her parents’ house.
+It turns out that it wasn’t the previous colour palette that was unsettling her, but the layout.
+She’d grown up in an identical house to mine, just around the corner from where I now live and the picture of our stairs had reminded her of the same stairs in her parents’ house.
 She went on to tell me that she’d always felt that she had to run up or down the stairs as it always felt like she was being watched from the bathroom door.
 It got so bad that sometimes she’d be too scared to go downstairs on her own to the loo in the middle of the night.
-Apparently It wasn’t just her who was experiencing these unexplained phenomena, one of her siblings felt uncomfortable about it too and often felt like he’d be tapped on the shoulder whilst having a shave.
-On top of this their parents often talked about the ‘phantom light switch’ that could be heard being turned on at the same time every morning, even though nobody was in that particular bedroom.
+Apparently It wasn’t just her who was experiencing unexplained phenomena in the home, one of her siblings admitting that he also felt uncomfortable at times and even claimed to have been regularly feeling as if he’d be tapped on the shoulder whilst having a shave.
+On top of this their parents often talked about the ‘phantom light switch’ that could be heard being turned on (or off) at the same time every morning, even though nobody was in that particular bedroom.

-My friend went on to tell me that the family believed the house to be haunted by a young man who’s mother, a Mrs Stevens, had lived in the property before they did, from when it was first built in 1927, right up until the early 1980’s before passing away.
-The family knew her as they were only living around the corner at the time.
+My friend went on to tell me that the family believed the house to be haunted by a young man who’s mother, a Mrs Stevens who was the previous tenant, who had lived there from when the house was brand new back in 1927, until she passed away in the early 1980’s.
+Interestingly, the family that were to take on her life-long home after she died actually knew her as they were only living around the corner at the time.

-According to the late Mrs Stevens her son was: “the last person to be killed by a bomb in Norwich”.
-Now I don’t really believe in ghost stories but the part about a World War 2 fatality piqued my interest.
-This was something I could research; I had a name and address and knew where to look, so off I went in search of some facts.
+In an earlier conversation the late Mrs Stevens had made the claim that her son was: “one of the last people to have been killed by a bomb in Norwich”.
+Now, I don’t really believe in ghost stories but the part about a World War Two fatality really piqued my interest.
+This was something I could research; I had a name and address and knew where to look, so off I went in search of some facts to add some weight to this interesting local connection.

-For those of you who don’t know, ‘ARP’ stood for “Air Raid Precautions”.
-The ARP department was set up by Government in 1937 in anticipation of the ever increasing threat of War with Germany and each local council would need have to have ARP provisions in place in time for the inevitable spiral into World War 2.
-I know for certain that young Roy wouldn’t have been killed at home as that property wasn’t directly affected by bombs.
-It was most likely that he was killed whilst out on duty as the bombs rained down on the streets nearby.
-I can see that quite a few bombs fell along Drayton Road and at the bottom of Mile Cross Road and maybe poor Roy was killed not too far from home.
+For those of you who don’t know, “ARP” stood for “Air Raid Precautions” and The ARP department was set up by Government in 1937 in anticipation of the ever increasing threat of War with Germany.
+Each local council across the land would need have to have ARP provisions in place before the inevitable spiral into World War Two and Roy had signed up to help.
+I know for certain that young Roy wouldn’t have been killed at home as that property wasn’t directly affected by bombs, so it was most likely that he was killed whilst out on duty as the bombs rained down on the streets nearby.
+I can see that quite a few bombs fell along Drayton Road and at the bottom of Mile Cross Road and maybe poor Roy was killed just around the corner, not far from home.

-Sadly, young Roy wouldn’t have been the only volunteer from the Estate to die trying to help his neighbours whilst the bombs were raining down upon Norwich.
-I can see that Robert Kent, a 67 year old a Shoe Operative and Auxiliary Fireman who lived at 19 Appleyard Crescent had died two days earlier on the 27th April, presumably whilst out on duty trying to rescue people from the ensuing carnage, or trying to help put out the multiple raging fires caused by the hundreds of incendiaries raining down on Norwich during that fateful week.
-Just around the corner from Robert at Civic Gardens, lived George Butler (aged 44) a Shoe Operative – and more crucially, a member of the ARP First Aid Team – and he was killed the very next day, again most likely whilst out amongst the falling bombs, selflessly trying to help others.
+Sadly, young Roy wouldn’t have been the only volunteer from the Estate to die whilst trying to help his neighbours as the bombs were raining down upon Norwich.
+I can see that a 67 year old Robert Kent, a Shoe Operative and Auxiliary Fireman living at 19 Appleyard Crescent had died two days earlier on the 27th April, presumably whilst out on duty trying to rescue people from the ensuing carnage, or trying to help put out one of the many raging fires caused by the hundreds of incendiaries raining down on Norwich during that fateful week.
+Not far from Appleyard Crescent, just around the corner at Civic Gardens, lived George Butler (aged 44) a Shoe Operative – and more crucially, a member of the ARP First Aid Team – was killed the very next day, again most likely whilst out amongst the falling bombs, selflessly trying to help others.
 There is also a George Lamb (aged 49) of Bowers Avenue, again not too far from the two gentleman mentioned above, who also died on the 27th.
 He was a Corporation Clerk and Firewatcher, another perilous task that most likely led to his untimely demise.

 An ARP shelter on Drayton Road:

-It wasn’t just the ARP who were being killed by the tonnes of falling explosives raining down onto the city, quite a few Mile Cross residents were to lose their lives too.
-The majority – if not all – of the Ward Family at 69 Valpy Avenue (mentioned below) were caught up in a fire and killed on the 28th April 1942.
+It wasn’t just the ARP who were being killed by the tonnes of falling explosives raining down upon the city, quite a few Mile Cross residents were to lose their lives too.
+The majority – if not all – of the Ward Family living at 69 Valpy Avenue (mentioned below) were caught up in a fire and killed on the 28th April 1942.
 Close neighbours Meta Violet Carter (41) 142 Drayton Road and Alice Wood (56) from two doors down at number 146 were also killed as bombs fell in the vicinity of their homes – again on 28th April 1942.
 71 year old Ann Newruck of 47 Aylsham Road was killed on the 2nd May 1942.
 Albert Smith (51) a foreman painter from 1 Rye Avenue was also killed on the 28th April 1942 along with Charles Woodrow (34) of 43 Junction Road.
-People from all across the estate, and these are just the poor souls who I can find with a quick search; there would have no doubt been more that aren’t mentioned on the Blitz Roll of Honour (an example of which you’ll read about later).
+People from all across the estate had been killed, and these are just the poor souls who I could find with a relatively quick search and no doubt there would have been more fatalities that weren’t mentioned on the Blitz Roll of Honour (an example of which you’ll read about later).

-The closest bombs to fall near Roy’s house were at a crescent of homes just around the corner on Wheeler Road and just behind what was then the school.
-I don’t think these particular bombs led to any fatalities, but they did effect the same home on two different nights, firstly bringing down ceilings during an 11th Birthday party, and then 2 days later completely destroying the home.
-Luckily, the family were in their Anderson Shelter when it happened, an Anderson Shelter that hadn’t been being used until after the family’s first near-miss.
+The closest bombs to fall near Roy’s house (and mine) were at a crescent of homes just around the corner on Wheeler Road, just behind what was then the school.
+I don’t think these particular bombs led to any fatalities, but they did effect the same home on two different nights, firstly bringing down ceilings during an 11th Birthday party, and then two days later completely destroying the home.
+Luckily, the family were in their Anderson Shelter when it happened, an Anderson Shelter that hadn’t been being used until after the family’s first near-miss a few days earlier.

-I’m not sure which house it was, but the scars of those bombs can still be made out in the brickwork and roofing of houses nearby today (see below).
-These bombs must have also blasted out a lot of the windows out at the rear of school just across the road; but that wasn’t where the trouble ended for the school.
-Another bomb, most likely from the same bomb bay of a Geman bomber fell into the middle of the playground, scoring a direct hit on the underground shelters.
-Thankfully they were empty at the time, had all the school’s children and staff been sheltering in there when that bomb struck it would have been a different story all together.
-I also imagine that the school must have been even draughtier than usual with it now missing the windows from both the front and the rear.
+I’m not sure which which exact house it was, but the scars of those bombs can still be made out in the brickwork and roofing of houses nearby today (see below).
+These bombs must have also blasted out a lot of the windows out at the rear of school just across the road, but that wasn’t the only damage to be inflicted upon the school.
+Another bomb, most likely from the same bomb bay of the German bomber fell right into the middle of the playground, scoring a direct hit on the underground shelters.
+Thankfully the school was closed for the evening and the shelters were empty at the time.
+Had all the school’s children and staff been sheltering in there when that bomb struck it would have been a different story all together, horrific beyond comprehension.
+I imagine that in the following weeks the school must have been even draughtier than usual, with it now missing the windows from both the front and the rear.
 It was draughty enough when I was there in the 1980’s with all the windows intact and modern extensions added to the front!

 Bomb damage still visible on Mile Cross homes today: